Get in touch

 The teaching, learning and sequencing of the History curriculum follows:

-• The teaching of history as a separate disipline, which has been implemented across the school to ensure coverage and progression in skills relating to History.
+• The teaching of history as a separate discipline, which has been implemented across the school to ensure coverage and progression in skills relating to History.
 Where applicable, and at significant historical periods during the year, the children will study how local history ties into wider historical events.

 • In Nursery and EYFS, children’s historical skills will focus on their own experiences of the recent past and the chronology of their family.